dandb/License2Deploy/README.md

                         Time to wait for EC2 instances to be health checked (# of tries, interval of each try in seconds), default (10, 30) e.g. -H 10 30
+  -o ONLY_NEW_WAIT, --only-new-wait ONLY_NEW_WAIT
+                        Time to wait for old EC2 instances to terminate (# of tries, interval of each try in seconds), default (10, 30) e.g. -o 10 30
 ```
 Requirements
 ==================